by D. PATRICK MILLER

 As ACIM’s Text Introduction states: “The course does not aim at teaching the meaning of love, for that is beyond what can be taught.
 It does aim, however, at removing the blocks to the awareness of love's presence, which is your natural inheritance.”

 As we ever-so-slowly remove our self-made blocks to the awareness of love, we will feel progressively less trapped in the world we made to oppose it.
 And from our growing freedom will arise healing thoughts & actions that can truly be called saving graces.

 also by D. Patrick Miller:

 — Workbook Lesson 41, A Course in Miracles

-Thus, when a moment of loneliness strikes, one way to answer it is to ask: "What situation or person (including myself) can I treat with greater trust... or honesty... or tolerance... or gentleness... or joy... or defenselessness... or generosity... or patience... or faithfulness... or open-mindedness?"*
+Thus, when a moment of loneliness, despair, or existential bewilderment strikes, one way to answer it is to ask: "In this moment, what situation or person (including myself) can I treat with greater trust... or honesty... or tolerance... or gentleness... or joy... or defenselessness... or generosity... or patience... or faithfulness... or open-mindedness?"*

 “I seek a future different from the past.”

 — Workbook Lesson 314, A Course in Miracles